gravitational/workshop/firedrills.md

    Loaded: not-found (Reason: No such file or directory)
    Active: inactive (dead)
 ```

+#### Planet Container Properties

+Planet is a runc-based container that creates private copies of the following namespaces so it is able to manage resources independently of other processes:

+* `NEWNS`, mounts.
+* `NEWUTS`, hostname.
+* `IPC`, prevents inter-process communication with host processes.
+* `PID`, allows to launch systemd as PID 1.
+* `CGROUP`, isolates cgroup hierarchy (on supported kernels, 4.6+).

+All Linux capabilities available on host are assigned to the Planet container as well.
+In addition, the Planet container gets access to all block and character devices on host and includes a udev monitor that propagates device/partition information from host.

+This set of properties make Planet container similar to what Docker calls a "privileged" container.

+The Planet's rootfs is located under `/var/lib/gravity/local/packages/unpacked/gravitational.io/planet/<version>/rootfs/` so to be able to access certain information from host, it sets up several bind mounts:

+* `/proc`, `/sys` and a few things from `/dev`.
+* Several Gravity system directories such as `/var/lib/gravity`.
+* Mounts specified in the cluster image manifest.

+We'll explore how to share information between Planet and host in more detail soon.

+### Gravity Shell

 Gravity provides a way to obtain a shell inside the Planet container: